SynthStrip: Skull-Stripping for Any Brain Image

 Within FreeSurfer: The mri_synthstrip

-Containerized version: If you do not want to install FreeSurfer, you can run SynthStrip through a standalone script that wraps a Docker or a Singularity container.
-These wrappers provide an easy mechanism for running SynthStrip containers, so you do not need to worry about mounting paths to input and output files.
-For those interested, the underlying build image is available on the Docker Hub.
+Container image: If you do not want to install FreeSurfer, you can run SynthStrip in a container.
+We provide a wrapper script, so you do not need to mount input and output directories.
+The image is available on Docker Hub.

 curl -O https://raw.githubusercontent.com/freesurfer/freesurfer/dev/mri_synthstrip/synthstrip-singularity && chmod +x synthstrip-singularity